 - Quick & easy: Comes together in under 30 minutes.
 While the potatoes boil, prepare the dressing in a blender.
 When the potatoes are cooked, simply toss everything together!

 - Dietary features: vegan, vegetarian, gluten-free, nut-free, soy-free, egg-free

 - Baby potatoes: This is a catch-all term for small potatoes called new potatoes.
 Choose baby potatoes that are a little bigger than a golf ball.
 I use tri-colored potatoes, but any gold or red baby potato works well in potato salad.

 - Fresh herbs: Cilantro, dill, and chives are the fresh herbs used in this recipe.
 Don't like cilantro?
 You can use an equal amount of parsley.

-- Green onions add texture and extra onion-y flavor.
+- Green onions add texture and extra onion flavor.
+Also known as scallions.

 - White wine vinegar contributes additional zest.
 An equal amount of white vinegar can be used as needed.